BioinformaticsLabAtMUN/sRNARFTarget/README.md

 workDir : Afolder/sRNARFTarget/work
 exit status : 0
 ```
-  2. sRNARFTarget are saved in the folder 'sRNARFTargetResult' which is created in the working directory.
-These folder will contain two files: Prediction\_probabilities.csv and FeatureFile.csv.
+  2. sRNARFTarget's output files are saved in the folder 'sRNARFTargetResult' which is created in the working directory.
+This folder will contain two files: Prediction\_probabilities.csv and FeatureFile.csv.
   * Prediction_probabilities.csv: this is the main result file and contains results sorted by predicted interaction probability from high to low, rounded to five decimals.
 It contains three columns, sRNA_ID, mRNA_ID and Prediction\_Probability.
-Here are some llines of a Prediction\_probabilities.csv file generated:
+Here are some lines of a Prediction\_probabilities.csv file generated:
   ```
 sRNA_ID mRNA_ID Prediction_Probability
 gcvb    PM0494(+)       0.57444